star-history/star-history/public/blog/cli-tool-for-llm.md

-# Star History Monthly Pick | CLI tools for working with LLMs

 Hey all, welcome to the August edition of Star History Monthly!
 This time we are taking a look at a few open-source CLI tools for working with ChatGPT and other LLMs.

 The inspiration for this topic actually came from [this Tweet](https://twitter.com/hellokillian/status/1699540666953629722).